SFauth/AAC-using-large-language-models/README.md

 **Inspecting the results / logs**

-There are three files to analyze the results of a run with a dataset, which are stored in the folder specifying the language model.
+The folder ```audio_captioning/inference_results/facebook/opt-1.3b``` stores the result of all runs.
+If a new language model is selected, the code should automatically generate a new folder for the new model.
+Inside the LM's folder, there is two or three folders for each dataset:
+1. AudioCaps/excludes_prompt_magic/validation
+2. AudioCaps/excludes_prompt_magic/test_performance
+3. AudioCaps/excludes_prompt_magic/test_performance
+4. clotho_v2.1/excludes_prompt_magic/validation

+Inside each folder, there are three subfolders analyzing the results.
+1. evaluation: Stores a .csv file containing the NLG metrics of every run: https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/evaluation/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.csv
+2. output_tables: Stores an HTML table containing the audio clip and sample-level results for qualitative analysis (NLG metrics, cosine similarities with the audio of the prediction, the prediction, ...).
+Run an HTML file to view it! https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/output_tables/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.html
+3. output_jsons: For every run a list of dictionaries containing the prediction for every sample and all hyperparameters https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/output_jsons/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.json

 A run is uniquely identified by its time suffix.
 Like this, the three files can be matched for every run.
 The figure in front of the timestamp is the average of all NLG metrics, indicating the quality of the run.

-1. evaluation: A table containing the NLG metrics of the run: https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/evaluation/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.csv

-2. output_tables: An HTML table containing the audio clip and sample-level results (NLG metrics, cosine similarities with the audio of the prediction, the prediction, ...).
-Run the HTML file https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/output_tables/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.html

-3. output_jsons: A list of dictionaries containing the prediction for every sample and all hyperparameters https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/output_jsons/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.json

-The folder ```audio_captioning/logs``` stores the result of our audio CLIP model ablation.
-We have used this to construct the state-of-the-art table in the paper.
+**TLDR**: There are **three files** per run on a dataset.
+Pick the ones with the most recent timestamp to check on your results.

+Which subfolder stores which experiment type?
+- validation = runs on the validation set to find the optimal hyperparameters
+- test_performance = runs on the test set to benchmark
+- ablation = runs on the test set for ablation

 ****
 <span id='future_work'/>